EugenMayer/docker-sync/README.md

 docker-compose up
 ```

+**You can no boldly change your code and it will all end up int the containers**

 ### 5. Cleanup

 After you are done and probably either want to free up space or switch to a different project you might want to release the sync containers and volumes by